 “I am in love with this album.
 Songs of The Wide Horizon easily earns my highest recommendation.”
 Wind & Wire, Bill Binkelman

-Chris’ songs have had over 20 million plays online and his music is available on iTunes, CD Baby, and ChrisNole.com.
+To date, Nole's recordings have had over 21 million streams online.
 As a performer and composer, he has two stylistic sides – one being the singer/songwriter rendering down home stories with spicy lyrics – the other an accomplished pianist that roams freely around the keys, from funky boogie and blues grooves to a more melodic ethereal sound.
 The results have resonated with international audiences for more than twenty years now.

 “Nole sets the gold standard for independent artists” - Independent Spotlight